Article

 Why do companies pay dividends?

 The decision of a company to pay dividends is generally based on its financial situation and strategy.
-Some companies choose to do so to reward shareholders for their investment and to signal to the market that they are financially stable.
+Some companies choose to do so to reward shareholders for their investment and to signal to the market that they are financially robust.
 Other companies choose not to pay dividends because they prefer to use their profits to invest in growth or to pay down debt.

 Companies in more stable industries, such as utilities and consumer staples, are more likely to pay dividends than companies in faster-changing industries, such as technology and biotechnology.
 This is because companies in stable industries typically have more predictable cash flows and are less likely to experience large fluctuations in revenue or profits.
 As a result, they are better able to make consistent dividend payments to shareholders.